gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 The first one is [Mongo Express](https://github.com/mongo-express/mongo-express), a Web-based MongoDB admin interface written with Node.js, Express and Bootstrap3.

-In a browser window navigate to <http://nosqlplatform:38082/> and you should directly arrive on the home screen as shown below.
+In a browser window, navigate to <http://dataplatform:28123/> and you should directly arrive on the home screen as shown below.

 ![Alt Image Text](./images/mongo-express-home.png "Mongo Express")

 #### Admin Mongo
-The second one is [Admin Mongo](https://adminmongo.markmoffat.com/), a open source admin user interface for your MongoDB.
+The second one is [Admin Mongo](https://adminmongo.markmoffat.com/), an open source admin user interface for your MongoDB.

-In a browser window navigate to <http://nosqlplatform:31234/> and you should directly arrive on the home screen as shown below.
+In a browser window navigate to <http://dataplatform:28124/> and you should directly arrive on the home screen as shown below.

 ![Alt Image Text](./images/admin-mongo-home.png "Admin Mongo")

 To connect to the MongoDB instance, add a new connection to Admin Mongo.
-Enter `NoSQL Platform` into the **Connetion name** field and `mongodb://mongodb:27017` into the **Connection string** field and click **Add connection**.
+Enter `Data Platform` into the **Connection name** field and `mongodb://mongo:27017` into the **Connection string** field and click **Add connection**.
 A message should appear saying that the connection has been added successfully.

 ![Alt Image Text](./images/admin-mongo-connection.png "Admin Mongo Connection")

 A Click on the **Connect** button brings you to the Admin Mongo details page for the connection.

-### Using Desktop Application
+### Using Desktop Applications

-There are also desktop applications for MongoDB managmenet and administration, which can be downloaded and installed on a Desktop.
-From there you can connect eitehr to a local or remote Mongo instance.
+There are also various desktop applications for MongoDB management and administration, which can be downloaded and installed on a Desktop.
+From there you can connect either to a local or remote Mongo instance.

 #### Robo 3T (formerly Robomongo)

-The first one is [Robo 3T](https://robomongo.org/), a desktop application embedding the MongoDB shell.
+The one we are showing here is [Robo 3T](https://robomongo.org/), a desktop application embedding the MongoDB shell.
 It is available for Windows, Mac and Linux.

 ![Alt Image Text](./images/robo3t.png "Robo 3T")

 Click on the **Connect** icon in the left upper corner and click on Create link to create a new connection.

-Enter `NoSQL Platform` into the **Name** field and the IP address of your Docker Host into the **Address** field.
+Enter `Data Platform` into the **Name** field and the IP address of your Docker Host into the **Address** field.
 Leave the port on 27017 and click on **Save**.

-Select the **NoSQL Platform** connection and click Connect.
+Select the **Data Platform** connection and click Connect.
 The Robo 3T main screen should appear.

-## Working with database
+## Working with MongoDB

 We begin our journey by getting to know the basic mechanics of working with MongoDB.
 Obviously this is core to understanding MongoDB, but it should also help us answer higher-level questions about where MongoDB fits.